-Moncure Conway considered that the history and adventures of "Nearer My God, to Thee," would make an interesting monograph.
+Moncure Conway considered that the history and adventures of "Nearer My God, to Thee," and adventures of "Nearer My God, to Thee," would make an interesting monograph.
 In the year of the centenary of American Independence, 1876, Conway was in the United States.
-He occasionally visited evangelical gatherings, and observed that their chief inspiration was this hour. and observed that their chief inspiration was this hymn.
+He occasionally visited evangelical gatherings, and observed that their chief inspiration was this hymn.
 There was a great meeting of the Evangelical Alliance in Washington City, from which the Unitarian Minister, Dr. Shippen, was excluded pointedly and deliberately.
-Conway attended its prayer meeting and discovered that there was no fervour at all, until a blind preacher, the Rev. Thane Miller, arose and asked all to join in singing "Nearer My God, to Thee"-a hymn written by a far more unorthodox person than Dr. Shippen.
-Yet the mere singing of this hymn excited deep feelings.
+Conway attended its prayer meeting and discovered that there was no fervour at all, until a blind that there was no fervour at all, until a blind preacher, the Rev. Thane Miller, arose and asked all to join in singing "Nearer My God, to Thee"-a hymn written by a far more unorthodox person than Dr. Shippen.
+Yet the mere singing of this hymn excited deep feel-

-In the New York "Truthseeker" for August 19, 1893, Ward Diehl, of Waterstown, Pennsylvania, relates an incident on a coach, in which eight men and two women accepted with away a real revivalies story chart the beauty with awe a real revivalist story about the hymn.
+In the New York "Truthseeker" for August 19, 1893, Ward Diehl, of Waterstown, Pennsylvania, relates an incident on a coach, in which eight men and two women accepted with awe a real revivalist story about the hymn.
 He declined to accept the story and was regarded with horror.